 The goal is to always remain in control of your company's narrative.
 Being open and forthcoming with journalists from the start--even if you don't have all of the facts yet--puts you in greater control of a news cycle and the perception of your brand as a result.

-What does success look like?
+What does crisis management success look like?
 How is it measured?

 Success can be permanent or temporary - depending on the crisis situation.
 Litigation-related issues can occur in several waves.